You know that Social Security plays a significant role in retirement, but what are the overlooked pros and cons of it? We’ve laid them out here.

 According to the Social Security Administration, individuals aged 65 and over in the top quartile for income (an average of $78,180) received only 18% of their income from Social Security.
 So where does the remaining 82% come from?

-Similar to the Personal Pension, income annuities provide a guaranteed lifetime stream of income during your retirement.
-However, instead of contributing over time, you pay a lump sum upfront to purchase your annuity from an insurance company.
+Income annuities provide a guaranteed lifetime stream of income during your retirement.
+You pay a lump sum upfront to purchase your annuity from an insurance company.
 Then, the insurance company sends you a series of payments for the rest of your life.

 How Can I Purchase an Income Annuity?